nathand/insights-cc/README.md

 # Insights Coding Challenge
 ## Dependencies
-This was coded with Python 2.7.
+This was coded with Python 2.7 on OSX 10.9.5.
 There shouldn't be any dependencies beyond standard python.
 ## How to run
 Make sure run.sh is executable, and type `./run.sh`
 ## Run Notes